huggingface/hub-docs/docs/hub/advanced-compute-options.md

 | NVIDIA L40S               | 48GB                      |$2.75                      |
 | NVIDIA H100               | 80GB                      |$8.25                      |

-## Serverless Inference powered by NVIDIA
+## NVIDIA NIM API (serverless)

-Serverless Inference powered by NVIDIA offers access to [NVIDIA Inference Microservices (NIM)](https://www.nvidia.com/en-us/ai/) powered by NVIDIA H100s in a serverless way.
+NVIDIA NIM API (serverless) offers access to [NVIDIA Inference Microservices (NIM)](https://www.nvidia.com/en-us/ai/) powered by NVIDIA H100s in a serverless way.
 Use standardized APIs and a few lines of code to run inference in a pay-as-you-go pricing model.

 ### How it works